Plots

 Summary of Key Insights

-The Importance of the Standard Land Value
+The Importance of Standard Land Values

 • The necessity of considering individual factors and market conditions.